Keywords: Generative models, Riemannian Geometry, Latent Space

-Abstract: Deep generative models provide a systematic way to learn nonlinear data distributions, through a set of latent variables and a nonlinear "generator" function that maps latent points into the input space.
-The nonlinearity of the generator imply that the latent space gives a distorted view of the input space.
-Under mild conditions, we show that this distortion can be characterized by a stochastic Riemannian metric, and demonstrate that distances and interpolants are significantly improved under this metric.
+Abstract: Deep generative models provide a systematic way to learn nonlinear data distributions through a set of latent variables and a nonlinear "generator" function that maps latent points into the input space.
+The nonlinearity of the generator implies that the latent space gives a distorted view of the input space.
+Under mild conditions, we show that this distortion can be characterized by a stochastic Riemannian metric, and we demonstrate that distances and interpolants are significantly improved under this metric.
 This in turn improves probability distributions, sampling algorithms and clustering in the latent space.
 Our geometric analysis further reveals that current generators provide poor variance estimates and we propose a new generator architecture with vastly improved variance estimates.
-Results are demonstrated on convolutional and fully connected variational autoencoders, but the formalism easily generalize to other deep generative models.
+Results are demonstrated on convolutional and fully connected variational autoencoders, but the formalism easily generalizes to other deep generative models.